denizzhansahin/link-card/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license by Space Teknopoli.
+Please refer to the [LICENSE](LICENSE) file for full details regarding your rights and obligations.

 ## Repository